 - These deductions can only be claimed if the value of the house does not exceed rupees 50,00,000.

-- The deduction is not going to be available to claim if the home loan taken exceeds Rs.35,00,000.
+- The housing loan tax exemption is not going to be available to claim if the home loan taken exceeds Rs.35,00,000.

 - The home loan must be sanctioned by a recognized financial institution like a bank or a housing finance company.